dgk3593/dl-model/README.md

 ### Note: This will stay up for as long as possible

+## Features

+- All adventurers, dragons, weapons, bosses, and more with their animations
+- Apply arbitrary animations on any model and chaining them together
+- Customizable body parts if available
+- Customizable body texture (overdrive, version 1, etc.)
+- Change facial expression of adventurer and dragon models
+- Swap face texture between adventurer models
+- Attach fully customizable models to any joint of another model
+- Customizable outline and material
+- Add aura particles
+- Upload and use animations from FBX files
+- Scene time control
+- Auto rotate
+- Download models as FBX
+- Record video of current animation or custom record
+- Get screenshot or get all frames of current animation with or without background
+- Make GIF of current animation
+- Special capture (rotate, speed draw)
+- Customizable background (solid color, image, or skybox)
+- Customizable lighting
+- Post processing effects
+- Transparent background when loaded in an iframe
+- Add to homescreen to use like a native app on mobile

 ## Prerequisites

 This project uses Node.js, npm, and Git.